marclar/henshall/deployment/chef/README.md

 * The master server requires 1GB of RAM, any lower and the install will fail :(
 * Chef master, workstation and children must all be able to access each other from real resolvable host names.
-* For the purposes of this guide, the workstation was my local OSX laptop.
+* For the purposes of this guide, the workstation was my local mac laptop.

 #### Getting Started